axehomeyg/jest-marmot/README.md

 ```

 ### Reusable steps/flows
-An argument could be made that re-usable flows is a sign of redundant testing and a need for a more balanced test pyramid.
-Alas, you may not have a choice on a large test suite!
-Reusable steps to the rescue.
+An argument could be made that reusable flows are a sign of redundant testing with a need for a more balanced test pyramid.
+Alas, you may not have a choice in a large existing test suite!
+Marmot's step array support is just what the doctor ordered!

 In your tests, you could do something like this.
 ```javascript